-Initially our Company will be selecting products invented by others for use in a Direct Marketing Program, but our management plans to eventually develop its own products for sale as well.
+Our Company selects products invented by others for use in a Direct Marketing Program, but we also develop our own products for sale as well.
 We will analyze each product presented to us to see if it looks like it would be an attractive candidate for a direct marketing campaign.
 We will look for products which satisfy a specific need that can be concretely presented in the infomercial, lend themselves to generation of a call for action motivation in the target audience, provide for a substantial markup on the sales price over their cost (typically somewhere in the realm of a 5 to 1 markup), have a lower range target price in order to encourage immediate discretionary purchase, and have anticipated staying power as a useful product which the Company can sell over and over again.

-We will license products from the inventor or owner of the product, with license fees paid only on actual sales of the product, net of returns and allowances.
-Typical license fees run between 3% and 5% of net sales for sales generated over television, and if the Company is able to then take the product for distribution to traditional brick and mortar outlets for further sales, an increased license fee of between 5% and 7% is typically paid.
+We will license products from the inventor or owner of the product, with license fees paid on collected revenue from the sales of the product, net of returns and allowances.
+Typical license fees run between 2% and 4% of net sales for sales generated over television, and if the Company is able to then take the product for distribution to traditional brick and mortar outlets for further sales, an increased license fee of between 4% and 6% is typically paid.
 The license rights run for typically between 24 and 36 months, and are generally renewable.
 Products may or may not have patent protection, copyright protection, and/or trademark protection.